Skip to main content

 What Midjourney Does Best

-- Artistic quality.
-The default aesthetic is gorgeous.
-Colors are rich, compositions are balanced, and there is an almost painterly quality to the output.
+• Artistic quality.
+Default aesthetic is gorgeous.
+Colors are rich, compositions are balanced, and there's an almost painterly quality to the output that other tools can't quite match.

-- Faces and people.
+• Faces and people.
 Midjourney v7 generates realistic human faces and expressions better than any competitor.
-Hands are no longer a problem.
+Hands are no longer a problem — finally.

-- Photography simulation.
+• Photography simulation.
 With the right prompts, you can get images that look like they were shot on a Hasselblad with perfect studio lighting.
+Fooled me more than once.

 Prompting Tips for Midjourney

 Midjourney responds well to descriptive, evocative language rather than technical specifications.
-Think like a film director describing a scene:
+Think like a film director describing a scene, not an engineer writing specifications:

 Useful parameters: